compute-io/covariance/README.md

 // returns [[2.5,-2.5],[-2.5,2.5]]
 ```

-By default, each element of the covariance matrix is the *unbiased* covariance estimate.
+By default, each element of the covariance matrix is an *unbiased* covariance estimate.
 Hence, the covariance matrix is the __sample covariance matrix__.
 For those cases where you want a biased estimate (i.e., population statistics), set the `bias` option to `true`.

 ``` javascript
 var mat = cov( x, y, {'bias': true});